Last Updated: July 17, 2021

 The best microphone for church choir captures voices in a clearer and broader way.
-With the output amplified to the right level, it increases the anointing (If you spent a good time in prayer, of course).
+With the output amplifier to the right level, it increases the anointing (If you spent a good time in prayer, of course).

-- Behringer C-2 Studio Condenser Microphones
+- Behringer C-1U Studio Condenser USB Microphone

 - Samson C02 Pencil Condenser Microphones